Oh, that’s a big one. I don’t think I will manage to cover everything in one single post, but I suppose I have to start somewhere.

 A good website is one that tells the visitor exactly what it is, in a matter of seconds.
 More than 3 seconds and they will start losing interest if they don’t know what your site is about.

-You need to get the attention of them and you need to make them stay and navigate through your webpages.
+You need to get their attention of your visitors and you need to make them stay and navigate through your webpages.

 How to do that?